lawrennd/talks/_ai/information-engines.md

 \section{Unifying Perspectives on Intelligence}

 \notes{
-These multiple perspectives - entropy games, thermodynamic information engines, least action principles, and Schrödinger's bridge - provide complementary views of the same fundamental process: intelligence as optimal information processing.
-Each framework highlights different aspects of this process, but together they offer a more complete understanding than any single perspective could provide.
+There are multiple perspectives we can take to understanding optimal decision making: entropy games, thermodynamic information engines, least action principles (and optimal control), and Schrödinger's bridge - provide different views.
+Through introducing Jaynes' world we look to explore the relationship between these different views of decision making to provide a more complete perspective of the limitations and possibilities for making optimal decisions.
 }

 \slides{